 Andrew Wilkinson; Alistair Spencer

-- Acted for the farmer in a complex will challenge and proprietary estoppel case.
+- Acts for a farmer in a complex and bitterly fought will challenge and proprietary estoppel case.

 Other key lawyers: